Are you not losing weight while breastfeeding? Here's why.

 How do In Shape Mummy Health Shakes help you lose weight?

 The In Shape Mummy Health Shake can help you reach your goals quicker.
-It is a calorie-controlled meal replacement.
+It is a superfood meal replacement.
 In Shape Mummy is perfect for busy and breastfeeding mums as it is so quick and easy.

 For best results, replace 1 meal and 1 snack per day with an In Shape Mummy Smoothie, for example breakfast and an afternoon snack.